dcoales/Thortiq/docs/thortiq_spec.md

 At the top-left (web) or platform-appropriate entry point is an icon that toggles the visibility of a side panel that slides out from the left.
 The side pane contains the following items
 - A user profile picture in a circle followed by the name of the user.
-If the icon or name are clicked the profile dialog appears
+If the icon or name are clicked the profile dialog appears where the user can set a profile picture, enter their email address and reset their password.
 - A settings option which if clicked opens the settings dialog
 - An import option which if clicked pops up a sub-menu with two options
 	- import Workflowy OPML
 	- import Thortiq JSON
 - An Export

-If there is limited space the side panel floats over the top of the content area otherwise the side panel pushes the content area over and sits next to it with a space between them which the user can drag to resize the side panel.
+The side panel pushes the content area over and sits next to it with a space between them which the user can drag to resize the side panel.

 ## 6. Multiple Panes
-### 6.1 Panes
-- **Tree Pane**: default hierarchical view with virtualization on web.
-  - Each pane has a header bar with a breadcrumb showing the path to the focused node and a search icon.
-If the search icon is clicked the breadcrumb is replaced with a search input area.
-There is a cross in the far right of the header bar to allow the pane to be closed.
+It should be possible to have multiple outline panes open at the same time side by side.
+One pane is always the 'active' pane and is indicated as such by a solid blue line below the header containing the breadcrumb and search bar.
+If there is more than one pane open then each pane will have a small cross at the right of the header bar to allow the pane to be closed.
+If there is only one pane open then the cross will not be visible.
-- **Tasks Pane**: cross-cutting view aggregating `todo` nodes with due-date grouping and quick jump to source.

-### 6.2 Pane management
-- Open a new pane via:
-  - **Link click modifiers** inside editor:
-    - **Click** wiki link → open target node in current pane as the focused node
-    - **Click** bullet of node -> open that node in current pane as the focused node
+### 6.1 Opening new panes
+There are several ways to open a new pane as explained in the following sections.
+#### 6.1 Ctrl-click on a wikilink
+This should open a new pane immediately to the right of the current pane focused on the target of the wikilink.

+#### 6.2 Ctrl-click on a bullet
+This should open a new pane immediately to the right of the current pane focused on the the bullet the user cltrl-clicked.

+#### 6.3 Shift-click on a wikilink
+If there is already a pane immediately to the right of the current pane then the focus node of that pane should change to be the target of the wikilink.
+If there is no pane immediately to the right of the current pane then a new one should be created.

+#### 6.3 Shift-click on a bullet
-    - **Shift+Click** wiki link or node bullet → open in the pane immediately to the right of the current pane.
-If there is no pane immediately to the right then create one.
+If there is already a pane immediately to the right of the current pane then the focus node of that pane should change to be the bullet the user shift-clicked.
+If there is no pane immediately to the right of the current pane then a new one should be created.

+#### 6.4 Ctrl-N anywhere.
+If the user hits ctrl n a new pane will be created immediately to the right of the current pane.
+This pane will be created with a new bullet in it which will be a sibling of the focus node of the current pane.
+If there is no focus node in the current pane then the new bullet will be created at the root level of the tree.

+### 6.2 Layout considerations
-    - **Ctrl+Click** wiki link or node bullet → open in new pane immediately to the right of the current pane.
+- Once a new pane is opened the caret will be at the start of the first node in the new pane and the new pane will be the active pane.
-- Pane focus: exactly one pane is “active” (affects keyboard handling).

-### 6.3 Layout considerations
 - Panes are resizable with a draggable gutter (web/desktop).
-- Minimum pane width to keep editor usable.
+- There should be a sensible minimum pane width to keep editor usable.
-- Virtualized lists keep scroll performance stable for large trees.
+- Virtualized lists keep scroll performance stable for large trees in all panes.
+All panes scroll independently.
 - On small screens (native/web mobile), panes stack; only one pane is visible at a time but with a list of open panes in the side panel to allow the user to switch panes.
 - If an outline pane is the only outline pane currently open then the cross used to close the pane is not visible
+- Each pane has its own header with the breadcrumb, search bar etc.  Any search should only apply to the pane to which the header belongs.

 ---